 - The field has two goals, centered on each of the shorter sides of the playing field.
-The goal inner space is 60 cm wide, 10 cm high and 74 mm deep, box shaped.
-It has a cross-bar on top (to prevent robots from entering the goal and to allow checking if the ball scored).
-The height of the cross-bar is 2 +/- 1 cm. - 4.4.2 The goal "posts" are positioned over the white line marking the limits of the field.
-The cross-bar is exactly over the white line.
-The interior walls and the cross-bar of each goal are painted, one goal yellow, the other goal blue.
-The exterior (including the goal post and frame) are painted black (see Field diagrams). - 4.4.3 It is recommended that the blue be of a brighter shade so that it is different enough from the black exterior.
+The goal inner space is 60 cm wide, 10 cm high and 74 mm deep, box shaped. - 4.4.2 The goal "posts" are positioned over the white line marking the limits of the field. - 4.4.3 It is recommended that the blue be of a brighter shade so that it is different enough from the black exterior.